Taps at Belleau Wood

 In Reims visit the Musée de la Réedition, where the Germans in WW2 surrendered to the Allies under General Dwight Eisenhower.
 The map room is very moving - all the tables and huge

 wall maps to plan the Allied victory still line the walls.
+15 minute walk from center od Reims.

 At the B&B we have many books on both wars to consult.